pion/webrtc/README.md

 ### Usage
 Check out the **[example applications](examples/README.md)** to help you along your Pion WebRTC journey.

+For more full featured examples that use 3rd party libraries see our **[example-webrtc-applications](https://github.com/pion/example-webrtc-applications)** repo.

 The Pion WebRTC API closely matches the JavaScript **[WebRTC API](https://w3c.github.io/webrtc-pc/)**.
 Most existing documentation is therefore also usefull when working with Pion.
 Furthermore, our **[GoDoc](https://godoc.org/github.com/pion/webrtc)** is actively maintained.

 Now go forth and build some awesome apps!
 Here are some **ideas** to get your creative juices flowing: